gilch/hissp/docs/macro_tutorial.rst

 Not a syntax error, but it's not working either.
 Why not?
-Quote the whole thing to see the Hissp tuples.
+Quote the whole thing to see the Hissp code.

 .. code-block:: REPL